kutasg/KWS-AC301L-power-meter-RS485-raspberry-pi-logging/README.md

 # KWS-AC301L-power-meter-RS485-raspberry-pi-logging
-This is a python script to log data from KWS-AC301L power meter
+This is a python script to log data from KWS-AC301L power meter.

+It logs into local file, csv or key-value format.

 Logging data from KWS-AC301L power meter from China stores.